TimKDJ/jasp-desktop/syntax-revised.md

 - We could automatically give tips in the R editor if we see a filter or compute column command that is not stored in the data by the user.
 - `info(jasp::banova(...args...))` could be used to return additional info in an enriched ASCII representation of the analysis.
 Each output element will have info added next to it; these info elements can be extracted from the `$addInfo`'s used in the analysis.

-## User Interaction with the Syntax Mode within RStudio
+## User Interaction within RStudio

 ### Package Eco-system
 To make it easy to perform an analysis in R it needs to be simple to install our R packages and run them.
 They should not require anything from JASP.
 A number of packages need to be created with distinct sets of functionality.
 Doing so, will ensure people can check the namespace and only find a coherent set of functions.
 Furthermore, this will ensure we can easily update separate components, without users having to reinstall everything when something changes unrelated to what they do (i.e., develop, or run analyses).
 - `jasp`: A package that bundles the common R analyses in one namespace.
 Installs all the required R analysis packages that are created by the JASP team.
 Exports only the analysis functions and the functions for the filter and column computation.
 The benefit of this approach is that users only need to know about a single package, only need to install packages once and it becomes clear from looking at the `jasp` namespace which analyses are available.
 Additional modules can be installed as separate R packages.
 - `jaspBase`: A package that contains all the building blocks for creating a JASP R analysis.
 This should be a combination of `jaspResults` with the current `jaspBase`.
 It's important `jaspResults` is incorporated here, because it needs to be installable without having jasp-desktop.
+- `jaspQml`: A package that provides encoding of input, option validation and the ability to generate wrappers from qml source files.
 - `jaspGraphs`: A package that handles all our plotting needs.
 - `jaspTools`: A package that aids an R analysis developer with the creation of their JASP R analysis.
 It exports functions related to the creation of an JASP-R package skeleton, the handling of translations, creation of a Wrapper, etc.